-This subject can only be taken as a full two year A-level
+This subject can be taken as an AS qualification, as well as a full two year A-level.

 Why study Religious Studies?

 Fascinating and enlightening, A-level Religious Studies can be an excellent subject choice.
 Not only will students develop a deeper knowledge and understanding of world religions, philosophy and ethics but students will also gain many valuable transferable skills along the way.
 The A-level syllabus combines the in-depth study of the Philosophy of Religion and Ethics with the study of a major world religion [Christianity] and the development of thought within it.